“Train up a child in the way he should go, and when he is old, he will not depart from it.” Psalms 22:6 NKJV

 Christian parents should be ready and willing to express love to their children.
 They are to provide a tangible example of God’s love for them.
 When children are truly loved and cared for by their parents, they get a small glimpse of what God’s love looks like for us.

 The overarching goal of the family should be to honor God, edify the church, and promote and support Christian values in the community.

 The kind of change you want to see in the world should be cultivated at home in the family, with the goal of launching the next generation into a world of darkness with the light of Jesus Christ.

 “But did he not make them one, having a remnant of the spirit?
 And why one?
 He seeks godly offspring.
 Therefore, take heed to your spirit.
 And let none deal treacherously with the wife of his youth.”
 Malachi 2:15 NKJV

 The above verse is sweeping in scope.
 It gets right to the heart of why the family is so important to God.
 As Christians we are the very hands, feet, eyes and ears of God.
 He wants to duplicate his Spirit and his attributes into each child that comes into the world.

 God has given the role of teaching, modeling his love, and principles to the parent.
 When you think of the responsibility that parents have in shaping the world through their offspring, it should make us all want to give our utmost service in support of changing the world one child at a time.

-Eugene Coghill is a professional driver for Walmart.
+Eugene Coghill is a Road Test Examiner for the State of Massachusetts.
 He is a contributing writer for Faith Filled Family Magazine and is the author of two novels, Love Is A Fishnet, and A Loving Deception.
 He is a member of American Writers and Artists Inc. where he is pursuing a freelance copywriting career.
-Various careers have included the United States Marine Corps, corporate investigator, and law enforcement.
+Various careers have included the United States Marine Corps, corporate investigator, and law enforcement, and Tractor Trailer driver.
 Speaking to troubled youth as a way of giving back and road cycling are among some of his passions.